Pudding: History

 In the United Kingdom and some of the Commonwealth countries, the word pudding can be used to describe both sweet and savoury dishes.
 Unless qualified, however, the term in everyday usage typically denotes a dessert; in the United Kingdom, pudding is used as a synonym for a dessert course.

 Puddings had their 'real heyday...', according to food historian Annie Gray, '...from the seventeenth century onward'.
-It is argued that 'the future of the boiled suet pudding as one of England's national dishes was assured only when the pudding cloth came into use' and although puddings boiled in cloths may have been mentioned in the medieval era one of the earliest mentions is in 1617 in a recipe for Cambridge pudding, a pudding cloth is indicated; 'throw your pudding in, being tied in a fair cloth; when it is boiled enough, cut it in the midst, and so serve it in'.
+It is argued that 'the future of the boiled suet pudding as one of England's national dishes was assured only when the pudding cloth came into use' and although puddings boiled in cloths may have been mentioned in the medieval era one of the earliest mentions is in 1617 in a recipe for the Cambridge pudding, a pudding cloth is indicated; 'throw your pudding in, being tied in a fair cloth; when it is boiled enough, cut it in the midst, and so serve it in'.

 The pudding cloth is said, according to food historian C. Anne Wilson, to have revolutionised puddings.
 'The invention of the pudding-cloth or bag finally severed the link between puddings and animal guts.
 Puddings could now be made at any time, and they became a regular part of the daily fare of almost all classes.
 Recipes for them proliferated.'

 Types

 Baked, steamed, and boiled puddings

-The original pudding was formed by mixing various ingredients with a grain product or other binder such as butter, flour, cereal, eggs, and/or suet, resulting in a solid mass.
+The original pudding was formed by mixing various ingredients with a grain product or other binder such as butter, flour, cereal, eggs or suet, resulting in a solid mass.
 These puddings are baked, steamed, or boiled.
 Depending on its ingredients, such a pudding may be served as a part of the main course or as a dessert.

 Steamed pies consisting of a filling completely enclosed by suet pastry are also known as puddings.
 These may be sweet or savoury and include such dishes as steak and kidney pudding.